Alpine Tips

 It sort of depends on the potential size of the crevasses you may be facing, but for moderate sized crevasses typical of the Pacific NW, here’s a quick and easy to remember how to set up the rope spacing.
 It varies a little bit, depending on the size of your team.

 Take the number of people on your rope team, and subtract that from 10.
-That gives you the number of double “arm spans” between climbers
+That gives you the number of double “arm spans” between climbers.

-• 2 climbers: 10-2 = 8 - 8 arm spans of rope between climbers
+• 2 climbers: 10-2 = 8 - 8 arm spans of rope between climbers (need to leave a few extra meters to tie brake knots . . .)

 • 3 climbers: 10-3 = 7 - 7 arm spans of rope between climbers